adamlabadorf/d3po/README.md

 Work in progress
 ----------------

+Implemented:

+    - charting area
+    - axes
+    - d3.svg.zoom functionality by default (can be turned off)

 Still lots of features to implement:

     - erm, basic plotting functionality...
     - custom tool tips, with embeddable charts in them
     - chart controls (e.g. generic search, toggling of different series, et c)
+    - documentation (nvd3 is pretty bad about this as of this writing)